emanuelalkobi/quickdraw_recognition/README.md

 test_our.py:

    *   This file test 1 draw  with the last CNN  model which was train.

 The command will be :
-    python test_our.py --draw_path <draw path to identify>  --label <the label of the current draw-truth label between 1 to 30>
+    python test_our.py --draw_path <draw path to identify>  --label <label of the current draw-truth label between 1 to 30>

 ### Interactive web site: